 - Copy of consent form

 - Completed Research Financial Disclosure Questionnaire for all team members

-- Current CV (within two years) unless already on file with CC IRB (send via e-mail)
+- Current CV (within two years) unless already on file with Carilion IRB (send via e-mail)

-This is done to make sure the research was done in a way that was respectful to you, the subject.
-To help do this, the CC IRB would like to send you a survey about your experiences while taking part in research.
-While your name and address will be given to the CC IRB staff in order to mail the survey, they will destroy the list of names and addresses as soon as the survey is mailed.
+The IRB is a group of people that reviews research to protect the rights of research subjects.
+One job of the IRB is to make sure the research is done in a way that is respectful to subjects.
+To help do this, the Carilion IRB sometimes audits research projects by sending subjects a survey about their experiences while taking part in research.
+If your name and address is given to the Carilion IRB in order to mail the survey, the Carilion IRB will destroy the list of names and addresses as soon as the survey is mailed.
 The survey itself will be anonymous.
-You do not have to allow the CC IRB to send you this survey.
-Please check below if you would like the CC IRB to send you the survey or not:
+You do not have to allow the Carilion IRB to send you this survey.
+Please check below whether or not the Carilion IRB may send you the survey:

-_____ Yes, I agree to the CC IRB sending me a survey about my experiences while taking part in research.
+_____ Yes, I agree the Carilion IRB may send me a survey about my experiences while taking part in research.

-_____ No, I do not want the CC IRB to send me such a survey.
+_____ No, I do not want the Carilion IRB to send me such a survey.

 Investigators must submit to WIRB all continuing reviews, amendments, unanticipated problems/serious adverse events, and protocol deviations and violations.
 Any reports to WIRB should be submitted using WIRB forms.